Luffy110/k8s-studies/source-code-analysis/client-go.md

     return NewSharedIndexInformer(lw, exampleObject, defaultEventHandlerResyncPeriod, Indexers{}) }

-// NewSharedIndexInformer creates a new instance for the listwatcher.
-// The created informer will not do resyncs if the given
-// defaultEventHandlerResyncPeriod is zero.
-Otherwise: for each
-// handler that with a non-zero requested resync period, whether added
-// before or after the informer starts, the nominal resync period is
-// the requested resync period rounded up to a multiple of the
-// informer's resync checking period.
-Such an informer's resync
-// checking period is established when the informer starts running,
-// and is the maximum of (a) the minimum of the resync periods
-// requested before the informer starts and the
-// defaultEventHandlerResyncPeriod given here and (b) the constant
-// `minimumResyncPeriod` defined in this file. func NewSharedIndexInformer(lw ListerWatcher, exampleObject runtime.Object, defaultEventHandlerResyncPeriod time.Duration, indexers Indexers) SharedIndexInformer {
+func NewSharedIndexInformer(lw ListerWatcher, exampleObject runtime.Object, defaultEventHandlerResyncPeriod time.Duration, indexers Indexers) SharedIndexInformer {
     realClock := &clock.RealClock{}
     sharedIndexInformer := &sharedIndexInformer{